 A liver transplant is surgery to replace a diseased liver with a healthy liver from another person.
 The new liver may come from a deceased organ donor or from a living donor.
 Family members or people who are not related to you but make a good match might be able to donate part of their liver.
 People who donate part of their livers can live healthy lives with the remaining liver.

 An entire liver might be transplanted, or just a section.
 Because the liver is the only organ in the body able to grow back, a transplanted part of a liver can do the job of a whole liver in just a few weeks.
-For more information on liver transplants.
+Read more about liver transplant surgery.